 1854(18th of Iyyar, 5614): Lag B’Omer

-1854: It was reported today that the American Society for Meliorating the Condition of the Jews reported that there are 17 synagogues in New York City that show a membership totaling 25,000.
+1854: According to an article published today the American Society for Meliorating the Condition of the Jews reported that there are 17 synagogues in New York City that show a membership totaling 25,000.
 The last census shows that there are 46,000 Jews in the entire United States.
 The society believes that the census figure is a case of underreporting because it only records people as being Jewish if they self-report.
 “It is a well-known fact that one-half or more of the Jews in this country call themselves Frenchman, German, Poles, Hungarians and Englishman and never make themselves known as Jews in governmental connections.”

 1859: In London, “the first meeting of the Board of Guardians for the Relief of the Jewish Poor was held at the Great Synagogue Chambers